-SDG&E identified "significant uncertainty regarding its future load departure" and that SDG&E's RPS position going forward remains unknown until after the portfolio optimization process adopted in the VAMO Decision is completed next year, as described in Section 4 above.
+SDG&E also requests to maintain its authority to procure eligible renewable resources in the near term, largely due to the length of time necessary to issue a solicitation, secure bids, and sign contracts.
+Cal Advocates notes that SDG&E identified "significant uncertainty regarding its future load departure" and that SDG&E's RPS position going forward remains unknown until after the portfolio optimization process adopted in the VAMO Decision is completed next year, as described in Section 4 above.
 We find SDG&E's explanation of the lengthy timelines associated with eligible renewable energy procurement hold merit and note that SDG&E is only seeking approval for the option to procure additional resources, if necessary, following its compliance with the VAMO Decision.
+As further noted in SDG&E's reply comments on the Proposed Decision, any mid-cycle procurement would be subject to Procurement Review Group oversight and an advice letter process.
 Therefore, we grant SDG&E authority to hold an RPS procurement solicitation in 2022 if necessary to maintain a reasonable forecast for compliance.